slayoox21/crosshair/README.md

 https://youtu.be/r1CR4U2D0Wk?si=NYSezhThSLB4CVHs

 # dev by slayoox
-🙂‍↕️Thanks to Xenio for teaching me everything
+😉Thanks to Xenio for teaching me everything
 # code in python